 - Use of oil of the wrong viscosity

-Change the oil to the appropriate chemotological map.
+Change the oil to one that meets the chemotological chart.

-- Violation of adjustment or jamming of the safety valve or valve of the lubrication system
+- Maladjustment or jamming of the relief valve or lubrication system valve

-Check valves and eliminate jamming, adjust or replace faulty parts if necessary.
+Check the valves and eliminate jamming, adjust or replace faulty parts if necessary.

 - Clogged oil pump intake

-Check the tightness of the water chamber, the seal of the cylinder liners, the tightness of the oil-water heat exchanger, replace the defective parts.
+Check the tightness of the water cavity, cylinder liner seal, tightness of the water-oil heat exchanger, replace faulty parts.

-- Oil leaks at the joints and oil lines of the lubrication system
+- Oil leaks at joints and oil lines of the lubrication system

-Check the condition of technological plugs, plugs, tightness of fasteners at the joints, the condition of sealing rings and gaskets.
+Check the condition of process plugs, plugs, tightening of fasteners at joints, condition of sealing rings and gaskets.

-Remove the pump and check its operation on a special stand.
+Remove the pump and check its operability on a special stand.

-- Inadmissible increase in clearance in the bearings of the crankshaft and camshaft
+- Unacceptable increase in clearance in the crankshaft and camshaft bearings

-Make sure the sensor is working, replace if necessary.
+Make sure the sensor is working properly, replace it if necessary.

-Check the operation of the thermal valve for turning on the heat exchanger, if necessary, eliminate jamming or replace the sensor.
+Check the operation of the heat exchanger switching thermostat, replace it if necessary Eliminate jamming or replace the sensor.

-Check the oil/water heat exchanger for clogged tubes and dirty cooling plates, flush or replace the heat exchanger if necessary.
+Check the water-oil heat exchanger for clogged tubes and dirty cooling plates, flush or replace the heat exchanger if necessary.

 - High oil viscosity.

-Change the oil to the appropriate chemotological map.
+Change the oil to the one corresponding to the chemotological chart.

-- Violation of the tightness of the control signal line connecting the main oil line with the pump or its clogging
+- Loss of tightness of the control signal line connecting the main oil line to the pump or its clogging

-Check the oil supply pipe to the pump, tightening of the fastening bolts, the presence of a hole in the cover.
+Check the oil supply pipe to the pump, the tightening of the mounting bolts, the presence of a hole in the cover.

 - Jamming or misadjustment of the lubrication system valve.

-Check valve and remove jamming, replace faulty parts if necessary.
+Check the valve and eliminate jamming, replace faulty parts if necessary.

-- Increased thermal gaps in the gas distribution mechanism
+- Increased thermal clearances in the valve timing mechanism

-- Wedging of the valves of the gas distribution mechanism in the bushings (the piston touches the valve)
+- Wedging of the valve timing mechanism valves in the bushings (the piston touches the valve)

 Disassemble and clean the valve mechanism.
 Replace the valve if necessary.